JRochaa/FlipBooksi_Project/README.md

-# A flipbooksi Flet app
+# A Flipbooksi Flet app

 Design of a study/memorization app using the FlipBook method.
 Extension activity for college.